 Handmade & Bound Nashville

 Is a festival and marketplace celebrating independent publications and printed matter, featuring artists’ books, zines, and mini-comics.
 This is an event for publishers and artists (as well as zine distros) to come together to sell and/or trade their handmade and affordable publications and creations.
-Handmade & Bound Nashville 2014 will be held on Saturday, OCTOBER 4, 2014 at Watkins College of Art, Design & Film (2298 Rosa L. Parks Blvd.) in Nashville, from 11 a.m. to 4 p.m.
+Handmade & Bound Nashville 2015 will be held on Saturday, October 3, 2015 at Watkins College of Art, Design & Film (2298 Rosa L. Parks Blvd.) in Nashville, from 11 a.m. to 4 p.m.
 Admission is free.
-In addition to the events on the day of the festival, H&BN2014 is sponsoring the Poetry & Prints opening Friday, October 3, 5-7 p.m. in the Brownlee O. Currey, Jr. Gallery on the Watkins campus.
+In addition to the events on the day of the festival, H&BN 2015 also includes an exhibition of community-produced works opening Friday, October 2, 5-7 p.m. in the Brownlee O. Currey, Jr. Gallery on the Watkins campus.

 The Library at Watkins College of Art, Design & Film supports the studio and scholars curriculum and the creative endeavors of our students and faculty.
 Our collection is focused on art and design with special collections in: children’s illustrated books, graphic novels, zines and artists’ books.